-The Teradata DBMS has always supported compression in a (growing) number of forms.
+Teradata DBMS has consistently supported compression in various forms.

-Version 5.0 introduced Multi-Value Compression (MVC), version 13.10 introduced Algorithmic (ALC) and Block Level (BLC) compression, and version 14.0 introduced multiple automatic compression options for Columnar tables.
+Multi-Value Compression (MVC) was introduced in version 5.0, Algorithmic (ALC) and Block Level (BLC) compression in version 13.10, and version 14.0 introduced various automatic compression options for Columnar tables.

 Implementing Teradata compression with MVC or ALC can lead to savings in disk space and improved performance.
 However, it requires a significant investment in manpower, which can be expensive.

 It is important to remember that data demographics change over time, necessitating regular revisiting of compression analysis, which may occur annually.

 Are the benefits of dedicating time to compression worth the costs?
 While certain tools may assist with compression, the purpose of this article is to raise this question.
 As with most matters, it boils down to a “cost versus benefit” analysis.[su_shadow][su_panel]On one recent customer engagement, I produced the following analysis for them:

 - About 26000 tables have MVC implemented.

 - On their system, only 4000 tables are big enough that a full table scan is estimated to take longer than 1 second – even allowing for a reduced scan rate because of concurrent queries.[/su_panel][/su_shadow]